lornasw93/mentoring/angular/install-bootstrap.md

 ],
 ```

-Install an additional package.
+You might need to add an additional package - you'll know if prompted via your dev tools console window.
 ```
 npm i @angular/localize
 ```

-In the `polyfills.ts` add this line at the top.
+If you have installed the above package, also add this line `polyfills.ts` at the top.
 ```
 import '@angular/localize/init';
 ```